allebone/help.omni.af.mil/docs/PEX/Training.md

 4. In the 1522 list, pick any name under the training \(commitment\) you are interested in and click View.
 The 1522 will come up with all names listed.

 5. By their name, click the Sign button and enter a digital signature 6.
 Up at the top of the form, click the “Click here to save your signature” button 7.
-When al the students have signed, have the instructor digitally sign.
+When all the students have signed, have the instructor digitally sign.
 Once the instructor digitally signs the form, the form is locked.

 If digital signing for all students is not possible/practical